 What really made Rugrats special was that the audience got to see the world from a baby’s point of view.
 While some cartoons stood out for being wacky and irreverent, Rugrats’ charm came from its grounded sense of truth and relatability, coupled with the captivating way it captured the limitless wonder of a child’s imagination.

 Most episodes revolved around Tommy, Chuckie and twins, Phil and Lil DeVille, going on adventures together.
-Oftentimes the babies would misinterpret something about the universe, and they’d have to utilize their baby brainpower to come up with a solution.
+Oftentimes the babies would misinterpret something about the world, and they’d have to utilize their baby brainpower to come up with a solution.
 They’d break out of their playpen, toddle away while their parents conveniently weren’t looking, proceed to unknowingly wreak havoc and ultimately return safe and sound, all with their parents being none the wiser.

 Those lovable little babies were truly what gave the show its heart, as each one of them had a defining personality that all kids could relate to in some way or another.
 There was Chuckie, anxious and afraid, shy and sweet.
 There was Phil and there was Lil, bickering siblings and lovers of mud and worms.
 There was Susie Carmichael, caring and creative and rival to Angelica Pickles, the spoiled brat, the cookie-obsessed princess, the unrelenting antagonizer.
 There was Kimi, fun-loving and adventurous, and there was Dil, a rascal in his own right.
-Last but not least, there was Tommy, the bravest baby of them all.
+Last but not least, of course, there was Tommy, the bravest baby of them all.
 The reason he’s my favorite childhood cartoon character is because he’s an excellent role model for kids.
 His natural born leadership and his upbeat, unbreakable determination are qualities to admire and strive for in our own lives.